lingtalfi/Models/DataTable/datatable.model.md

 - showNipp: bool=true, whether or not to show the nbItemPerPage selector
 - nippItems: array of possible nipp values, default=\[5, 10, 20, 50, 100, all]
                 The special value all means all.
+                The special value label can be set with the textNippAll key.

 - showQuickPage: bool=true, whether or not to display a quick page navigation widget
 - showPagination: bool=true, whether or not to display the pagination widget
+- showBulkActions: bool=true, whether or not to display bulk actions
 - bulkActions: array of identifier => bulkActions, each entry containing the following:
     - confirm: bool=false, whether or not to confirm before executing the action
     - confirmText: string=null, the confirm text.
 If null, will default to